 Of the 200-plus food vendors at the Iowa State Fair, more than 50 hawk foods on a stick.
 And more than 1 million people attend the August event to see grand spectacles including livestock like the 1,000-pound-plus Big Boar.
 (800) 545-3247; iowastatefair.org

 The village of Scala Coeli in Calabria, Italy, gave Cafe di Scala its name and cooking style.
 Dine on chicken stuffed with cheese and wrapped in prosciutto or the owner’s namesake, Cavatelli di Lemmo, studded with locally made Graziano sausage (cafediscala.com).
 Through three to four productions a summer, the Des Moines Metro Opera presents classics like A Midsummer Night’s Dream and La Boheme.
 Look for performances from late June to mid-July (desmoinesmetroopera.org).

 Stay to Remember

-The Renaissance Des Moines Savery Hotel provides luxury linens, in-room workout packages and a sleek, midcentury modern style.
-The lounge serves regional wines and beers and makes a great perch for people-watching through street-level windows.
+The Renaissance Des Moines Savery Hotel provides luxury linens and a sleek, midcentury modern style.
+In the lounge of this historical downtown hotel, street-level windows make a great perch for people-watching while sipping a regional wine or local brew.
 From $129.
 (515) 244-2151; renaissancesavery.com